Nelson Mandela: Presidency of South Africa: 1994–1999

 The newly elected National Assembly's first act was to formally elect Mandela as South Africa's first black chief executive.
 His inauguration took place in Pretoria on 10 May 1994, televised to a billion viewers globally.
 The event was attended by four thousand guests, including world leaders from a wide range of geographic and ideological backgrounds.
 Mandela headed a Government of National Unity dominated by the ANC—which had no experience of governing by itself—but containing representatives from the National Party and Inkatha.
 Under the Interim Constitution, Inkatha and the National Party were entitled to seats in the government by virtue of winning at least 20 seats.
 In keeping with earlier agreements, both de Klerk and Thabo Mbeki were given the position of Deputy President.
 Although Mbeki had not been his first choice for the job, Mandela grew to rely heavily on him throughout his presidency, allowing him to shape policy details.
 Moving into the presidential office at Tuynhuys in Cape Town, Mandela allowed de Klerk to retain the presidential residence in the Groote Schuur estate, instead settling into the nearby Westbrooke manor, which he renamed "Genadendal", meaning "Valley of Mercy" in Afrikaans.
-Retaining his Houghton home, he also had a house built in his home village of Qunu, which he visited regularly, walking around the area, meeting with locals, and judging tribal disputes.
+Retaining his Houghton home, he also had a house built in his home village of Qunu, which he visited regularly, meeting with locals, and judging tribal disputes.